Search Results for

 Crystals

 There is a lot to consider when selecting a crystal -- especially the RTC crystal.
-This is one reason our SoMs are so popular, as the difficult design choices have already been made for you.
-For more information on crystal selection for SITCore SoCs, please consult AN2867 from STMicroelectronics.
+Please consult AN2867 from STMicroelectronics.

 Main Crystal